 The gold plates play a key role in the narrative of the Book of Mormon’s translation.
 And scholars such as Richard Bushman think that the plates were essential to Joseph’s translation process.
 They just aren’t sure why.

-For example, Joseph rarely consulted the plates when engaging in the translation process.
+For example, historical records suggest that Joseph rarely consulted the plates when engaging in the translation process.
 His own accounts indicate that the translation took place by looking not at the gold plates, but seer stones.

 Unfortunately, the historical record limits our ability to draw conclusions.